williamDalston/schrodingers-cat-website/content/articles/qc-critique-002.md

 3. **Decoherence** → Consciousness is destroyed
 4. **Measurement** → Consciousness is destroyed (because it causes decoherence)

-Notice that collapse isn't the problem—decoherence is.
+Notice that collapse isn't the problem decoherence is.
 Even if collapse doesn't happen (as in Many-Worlds), decoherence destroys superposition, which destroys consciousness.

 ## Why This Makes Sense